-- · Cancellation is available against registrations. - The following can be grounds for cancellation: - proprietary rights, such as an earlier conflicting registration; - the mark is descriptive, i.e., it consists of a sign or indication that may serve in trade to designate the kind, quality, quantity, intended purpose or value of goods or of rendering of services or other characteristics of goods or services; - the mark is not distinctive; - the mark is misleading, deceptive or disparaging; - · the mark is functional; - · breach of copyright; - rights under Article 6 bis of the Paris Convention (notorious or well-known mark); - rights under Article 6 ter of the Paris Convention (protection of armorial bearings, flags and other State emblems); - rights under Article 6 septies of the Paris Convention (registration in the name of the agent or other representative of the proprietor of the mark); - rights under Article 8 of the Paris Convention (trade names); - · registered design rights; - rights in a personal name; - the mark is generic, i.e., the mark consists exclusively of signs or indications that have become customary in the current language or in the bona fide and established practices of the trade; - the mark consists of a geographical indication; - the mark is against public policy or principles of morality;

-- · rights in a company name;

-- rights in a media name.

-- There is no deadline for bringing a cancellation action; a cancellation action can be brought at any time.
-The exception is when the mark has become uncontestable, as discussed in V. Registration :: B. Rights, when a third party can no longer dispute the registration.

-- · Anyone may bring a cancellation action.

-- · Cancellation actions cannot be filed online.
+- Cancellation is available against registrations. - The following can be grounds for cancellation: - proprietary rights, such as an earlier conflicting registration; - the mark is descriptive, i.e., it consists of a sign or indication that may serve in trade to designate the kind, quality, quantity, intended purpose or value of goods or of rendering of services or other characteristics of goods or services; - the mark is not distinctive; - the mark is misleading, deceptive or disparaging; - the mark is functional; - breach of copyright; - rights under Article 6bis of the Paris Convention (notorious or well-known mark); - rights under Article 6ter of the Paris Convention (protection of armorial bearings, flags and other State emblems); - rights under Article 6septies of the Paris Convention (registration in the name of the agent or other representative of the proprietor of the mark); - rights under Article 8 of the Paris Convention (trade names); - registered design rights (and rights in industrial designs); - rights in a personal name (only for names of persons well known in the Republic of Belarus (The law does not expressly provide such ground for cancellation for other personal names.)); - the mark is generic, i.e., the mark consists exclusively of signs or indications that have become customary in the current language or in the bona fide and established practices of the trade; - the mark consists of a geographical indication (the mark represents, or includes as an element, geographical indications or appellations of origin that apply to wines or liquors and are protected by international treaties to which the Republic of Belarus is a party, if such beverages are not produced in the place stated); - the mark is against public policy or principles of morality; - the mark is identical or confusingly similar to a plant variety protected in the Republic of Belarus in respect of similar goods; - · rights in a company name; - rights in a media name. - There is no deadline for bringing a cancellation action; a cancellation action can be brought at any time.
+The exception is when the mark has become uncontestable, as discussed in Section VI.B, i.e., when a third party can no longer dispute the registration. - Anyone may bring a cancellation action, except for some cases (e.g., rights under Article 6bis of the Paris Convention (notorious or well-known mark)). - · Cancellation actions cannot be filed online.